alexconst/alexconst.github.io/technical/packer.md

 - AWS invalid AMI ID
 ERROR: Error querying AMI: InvalidAMIID.NotFound: The image id '[ami-12345678]' does not exist
-SOLUTION: make sure you use an AMI that exists in the region that Packer is going to (launch and then make a snapshot of that instance to) create a new AMI
+SOLUTION: make sure you use an AMI that exists in the region that Packer is going to (launch and then make a snapshot of that instance to) create a new AMI.
+Check the `region` variable in the template file or your `$HOME/.aws/config`